 If you’ve spent any amount of time online, you probably already know the park is spectacular.
 Striking alpine lakes, enormous, snow-capped mountains, lush valleys – Banff has it all.
 And, to top it off, the park is also incredibly accessible and diverse.

-So, whether you’re a novice adventure photographer, an avid landscape shooter, or a career wildlife photographer, photography in Banff is the perfect place to hone your skill and snap stunning photos.
+So, whether you’re a novice adventure photographer, an avid landscape shooter, a career wildlife photographer or simply someone who wants to take some shots while out hiking in Banff, photography in Banff is the perfect place to hone your skill and snap stunning photos.

 There’s an endless amount of potential in the park, so to help kickstart your travel plans we put together some helpful tips on where and when to photograph this crowned-jewel of the Canadian Rockies.

 Banff is all about the beauty of nature, so get up to speed by reading our Ultimate Guide to Landscape Photography before you head out there!

 Photography in Banff National Park – Top Spots to Shoot